AI prompts

 ## Database

 To run long trajectories in FLE, we support checkpointing at every agent step using a SQL database.
 The `db_client` implements the interface for saving and loading agent outputs, environment feedbacks, game states and histories of the current trajectory.
-We support out of the box Postgres and SQLite databases.
-The easiest way how to set up a FLE-compatible databse is to use SQLite and setup the programs table:
+We support out of the box SQLite (default) and Postgres databases.
+The easiest way to set up a FLE-compatible database is to use the default SQLite, the env variable `FLE_DB_TYPE="sqlite"` lets you select the DB.

 ```